lwiest/DuplicateFilesAndFolders/README.md

 	1. In the _Project Explorer_ view, right-click on the _DuplicateFilesAndFolders_ project and select _Build Path > Configure Build Path..._
 	2. Click tab _Libraries_.
 	3. Remove any JARs with an error marker.
-	4. Click the _Add External JARs..._ button and add the following libraries (`XXX` is a placeholder for a version string):
+	4. Click the _Add External JARs..._ button and add the following libraries from your Eclipse IDE's plugins folder (`XXX` is a placeholder for a version string):
 		* `org.eclipse.core.commands_XXX.jar`
 		* `org.eclipse.core.runtime_XXX.jar`
 		* `org.eclipse.equinox.common_XXX.jar`